scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 typically performed batch-wise after the experiment has concluded.

-.. table:: Time-scales on which analysis results of fusion data is required for different tasks.
+.. _table-1 : Time-scales on which analysis results of fusion data is required for different tasks.

     +---------------+------------------+--------------------+
     |    Task       | Time-scale       | code-name          |